 - General fatigue

 Many of these symptoms can also be caused by other, less serious health issues, such as infection.
 Nevertheless, it is important to pay close attention to them, especially if they persist longer than usual, and to promptly report anything out of the ordinary to a physician.
 When detected early, cancer of the cervix can often be successfully treated and even cured.

-If you’d like to learn more about cervical cancer and how it can affect your body, you can request an appointment with an oncologist in the gynecologic clinic at Moffitt Cancer Center.
+If you’d like to learn more about cervical cancer and how it can affect your body, you can request an appointment with a gynecologic oncologist in the Gynecologic Oncology Program at Moffitt Cancer Center.
 We see new patients with and without referrals.
 Call 1-888-663-3488 or complete our new patient registration form online.